 In terms of pre-school children (106), just under half (48%) are minded on a regular basis in a form of childcare.
-There is a wide spread of care settings with the largest numbers of pre-school children who are in childcare cared for in crèches (32, 67%) and the smallest numbers cared for by paid childminders (6, 12%).
+There is a wide spread of care settings, with the largest numbers of pre-school children who are in childcare being cared for in crèches (32, 67%) and the smallest numbers being cared for by paid childminders (6, 12%).
 The overall numbers in different types of care arrangements (e.g. childminders, care by relatives) are small.

-In terms of school-going children (308), the large majority (84%) is cared for by the parents / carer or partner and 12 per cent cared for by him/herself or older sibling.
-Parents / carers in regeneration areas use the latter arrangement to a greater extent compared with the control areas (and this arrangement is used most in the Southside Regeneration Area).
+In terms of school-going children (308), the large majority (84%) is cared for by the parents / carer or partner, but 12 per cent are cared for by the child him/herself or older sibling, meaning that children in the latter category are effectively 'home alone'.
+Parents / carers in regeneration areas use the latter arrangement (children 'home alone') to a greater extent compared with the control areas, and this arrangement is used most in the Southside Regeneration Area (20%).